-Balancing Conference Tracks: the Programs Committee may find itself with two competing goals: to select the absolute best proposals for the conference and to generally balance the number selected among your session tracks.
+Balancing Conference Tracks: the Programs Subcommittee may find itself with two competing goals: to select the absolute best proposals for the conference and to generally balance the number selected among your session tracks.
 If you want to review proposals by track, it’s advisable to still sort the session proposals by topic within the track.
 By doing this you’ll be able to discover whether multiple tracks are selected for the same topic.
 If so, it is still likely that the proposals will be similar enough that you’ll want to compare them directly and so you’ll move them to one track location.
 When you review proposals on the same topic, some things to compare are: number and quality of speakers; balance of perspectives being presented on the subject matter; CM creditworthiness of the material; and breadth of material proposed among the proposals.
 Try to not select the same speaker for multiple sessions, especially on similar topics.
 When reviewing sessions and you find only a moderator and one speaker, consider asking the moderator to add speakers – maybe even from another (unsuccessful) panel.

-Some Programs Committees have used their tracks in the Call for Presentations as a way to encourage thinking about submittals in a wide variety of topics but then have found a great imbalance in the number of proposals submitted within each track.
+Some Programs Subcommittees have used their tracks in the Call for Presentations as a way to encourage thinking about submittals in a wide variety of topics but then have found a great imbalance in the number of proposals submitted within each track.
 That is not a problem if it occurs.
-Sessions are not typically shown in their track in the program document; they are included, however, in the Mobile Application and can assist attendees in selecting sessions that are within their areas of interest.
+Sessions are not always shown with their track in the program document; they are included, however, in the Mobile Application and can assist attendees in selecting sessions that are within their areas of interest.
 If you find yourself with an imbalance, it’s recommended that you proceed to divide proposals by the main topic of the proposal: use the listing in the session submission form to divide proposals into topics.

 How many sessions: before you start selecting, it’s important for you to have a good idea about how many regular sessions you’re going to be able to accommodate.
 Factors are: what is the expected attendance at your conference; how many plenary sessions will you have taking regular session block times; how many session rooms have been contracted for that will adequately accommodate concurrent sessions at the conference site; and how many session blocks can you fit in each of the conference days.
 Discuss these factors and calculate the number of regular sessions you are looking for.
 The VP Conferences will be an integral part of this discussion.